Botswana is one of the safest countries in Africa and travelers might only encounter petty crime.

 Women travelers are pretty safe in Botswana with most locals tending to be polite and respectful.
-The only time a woman traveler may be hassled is if they are in a bar alone and receive some unwanted attention from a guy (local or non local) whose had that one too many drinks.
+The only time a woman traveler might be hassled is if they are in a bar alone and might receive some unwanted attention from a guy (local or non-local) who has had one too many drinks.

 Use your common sense as you would where ever you travel.
 Avoid walking alone at night or in poorly lit streets.

-It's also a good idea to dress modestly particuarly in the rural locations.
+It's also a good idea to dress modestly particularly in rural locations.
 In the more touristy spots, it's more acceptable to wear shorter sleeves and shorts.

-Drug use and trafficking are illegal in Botswana so don't do it.
+Drug use and trafficking are illegal in Botswana.
 Botswana's prisons aren't known to be pleasant.

-Homosexuality was decriminalized in Botswana in June 2019 after ~130 years of colonial law, which was overturned in a landmark court case.
+Homosexuality was decriminalized in Botswana in June 2019 after 130 years of colonial law.

 Don't forget to always carry your personal ID with you when traveling around.